wulkano/Kap/docs/plugins.md

 - `didStartRecording`: Function that is called after the recording starts.
 [Read more below.](#hooks)
 - `didStopRecording`: Function that is called after the recording stops.
 [Read more below.](#hooks)
 - `willEnable`: Function that is called when the user enables the service.
 [Read more below.](#hooks)
 - `cleanUp`: Function that is called if Kap exited unexpectedly last time it was run (for example, if it crashed), without the `didStopRecording` hook being called.
 This hook will only receive the `persistedState` object from the `state` passed to the rest of the hooks.
 Use this to clean up any effects introduced when the recording started and don't automatically clear out once Kap stops.
+For example, if your plugin killed a running app with intent to restart it after the recording was over, you can use `cleanUp` to ensure the app is properly restarted even in the event that Kap crashed, so the `didStopRecording` wasn't called.

 The `config`, `configDescription` and hook properties are optional.